How To Vacuum AC System In Your Car – The DIY Process

 Start your car, turn the AC on, and open the low pressure valve that is present on the gauge in a slow manner.
 This step is undertaken to ensure a constant flow of refrigerant into the AC.
 Put the caps and the hood back on.
 And, you are done!
 You could also go through maintenance tips for the procedure for discharging AC at home.

-Looking at the step by step procedure to vacuum AC system, you would be all set to do it on your own.
+Looking at the step by step procedure to vacuum AC and knowing how long to vacuum AC system, you would be all set to do it on your own.
 Remember to follow the instructions and feel proud when you effectively fix the vacuum system.
+Knowing how to do it will save your time and money for taking it to the expensive mechanic meanwhile you can really do it by yourself.